lucas-mdiniz/color-palette/README.md

 ## Running the app

-First of all make sure you install npm:
+First of all make sure to run:

 ```
 npm install